 The food scene in Amsterdam is something amazing, so many delicious places to go; it’s a paradise for foodies.
 It’s so pleasant to walk around the belt channels – and the small streets-, and find out cool spots to go.
-I’ve visited the city a few times, and I like to try new restaurants every time I’m there, as well as revisit old ones that I love.
+I’ve visited the city a few times, and I like to try new restaurants every time I’m there, as well as revisit old ones that I enjoy.
 Below you’ll find a few of my favorite places in Amsterdam to grab a bite.

 Thaise Snackbar Bird

 What to know: Thaise Snackbar Bird is a simple spot close to the Red Light District (but not in the middle of the windows), located in a street full of Asian restaurants.
 The food is very tasty, and the dishes are well served, big enough to share (everybody does that).
 The prices are good; you can have a great meal spending not too much.
 It’s always crowded, but the rotation of people is fast, you eat and you leave.
 You can also order to go.
-Obs: Make sure you are at the Snackbar and not in the restaurant, there are two spots with the same name (one in front of each other).
+Make sure you are at the Snackbar and not in the restaurant, there are two spots with the same name (one in front of each other).
 Here I’m talking about the Snackbar only.

 Ambiance: It’s a dirty look kind of place, but so genuine.
 The spot is small; there’s a balcony facing the street and a few tables very close to each other.

-What to order: The Thaise Loempia’s/Spring Rolls (€4) are delicious, so are the Zoete Thaise Sparibs/Sweet Thai Spare Ribs (€4) as a starter.
+My order: The Thaise Loempia’s/Spring Rolls (€4) are delicious, so are the Zoete Thaise Sparibs/Sweet Thai Spare Ribs (€4) as a starter.
 I love the Keng Kai/Chicken in Red Curry with Coconut Milk (€11) and the Kou Pad Kai/Fried Rice with Chicken (€10).
 The menu is pretty big, and they also have vegetarian options.

-Zeedijk 77, 1012 AS Amsterdam | Official Website
+Zeedijk 77, 1012 AS Amsterdam | Official website

 What to know: This place serves one of the best burgers I’ve tasted so far in my life, it’s very moist and yummy.
 You have to pull together your burger (they have several options) and order directly at the balcony, they call your name when your order is ready.
 I discovered this precious little place when I was walking around the neighborhood and started raining, so… Why not have a burger while waiting for the rain to pass?
 Best decision ever.